RTHKKona/BurgerSoftware/README.md

 #### Important Notes for MHGU Modding

-File Paths: MHGU is sensitive to file paths within ARCs.
-Do not rename or move files within an extracted _arc folder unless you know exactly what you are doing.
-The tool rebuilds ARCs using the filenames and (lack of) subfolder structure found within the source _arc folder.

-* Extension Map is Key: Without a good extension_index_line.txt, many files will have generic .XXXXXXXX (hex hash) extensions, making them hard to identify and edit.

 * Backup Your Files: Always back up your original game files and save data before installing any mods.

-* Test Thoroughly: After rebuilding and installing modded ARCs, test the game thoroughly to ensure stability and that your changes work as expected.

 #### Troubleshooting

 "Dependency Missing: pycryptodome": Ensure you have installed pycryptodome via pip (see Setup).

-"Extension Map: Could not load or parse...": Make sure extension_index_line.txt is in the same directory as the script and is correctly formatted.

-Permission Denied Errors: Ensure the tool has read permissions for input files/folders and write permissions for output locations.
-Try running as administrator if issues persist (though generally not recommended unless necessary).

-Slow Performance on Many Small Files: Batch operations on a very large number of ARCs containing many small files can still take time, even with parallel processing.
-This is normal.

-Extraction/Rebuild Errors for Specific Files: Check the status log for details.
-The error might be due to a corrupted ARC, an issue with a specific file being processed (e.g., unsupported compression if it wasn't standard Zlib, though unlikely for MHGU), or an unexpected file structure.

 #### Credits